Plant-Based Dinner Recipes, Made Quick and Easy

 These hearty, homemade veggie burgers lean on pantry staples like canned beans, tomato paste, and spices.
 Plus, they're rich in both protein and fiber, which will keep you full.
 Serve them on toasted whole-grain buns with your favorite toppings (and homemade sauce!) or crumble them over a salad.

 Stir-fries are synonymous with weeknights.
 This one features crisp, better-than-takeout tofu in a downright addictive sesame-soy sauce.
-It’s also a great opportunity to use up those batch-cooked grains as the base.
 If you don’t have broccoli on hand, you can use carrots, snow peas, mushrooms, or green beans instead.

 This simple plant-based soup only requires 10 ingredients and one cooking vessel.
 The base is a meatless matrix of lentils, root vegetables, and sturdy greens, which just epitomize comfort.
 Plus, you can make it days ahead, easily double the recipe, and freeze any leftovers for a meal-prep trifecta.
 All this one-pot wonder needs is some crusty bread or warm pita for dipping.

 Every weeknight dinner handbook needs a quick curry recipe.
 This comfort-food special happens to be cozy, craveable, and nutritious — not to mention adaptable and gluten-free.
 It spotlights pantry staples like canned chickpeas, coconut milk, and dried spices, though leaves room for some fresh fixings.
 Toss in any leftover veggies from the week (spinach, mushrooms, broccoli, onion) or top with a tangle of fresh herbs at the end.
-And for serving — you guessed it — break out the batch-cooked grains.
+And for serving — you guessed it — break out the batch-cooked grains (or cook up a batch of basmati rice).

 More plant-based dinner ideas